j-o-e-l/ansible/README.md

 # Objective - Create a two systems, an Ansible controller, and a target.
-Then use Ansible to configure the target, step-by-step.

 Before you begin you should start with two linux systems.
 For best results, you should use a virtual machine locally or Virtual Private Server (VPS) provider like Digital Ocean, Linode, or RackSpace.